 Adult dogs

 Dogs are considered adults from age 1 to 7.
 That classification varies from breed to breed, depending on how your dog matures.
-Adult dogs need nutritionally balanced food that’s easy to digest.
-Calorie requirements may differ for working dogs and pregnant or lactating females.

 How often and what you feed your dog depends on its metabolism and size.

 Spayed or neutered dogs can become sedentary.
 Without proper exercise, they become prone to gaining weight.
-Therefore decrease the number of calories sedentary spayed or neutered adult dogs consume by 30%.
+Therefore, decrease the number of calories sedentary spayed or neutered adult dogs consume by 30%.

 Older dogs

-Dogs are considered seniors after age 7.
-You may not see the changes, but internally your dog is aging.
 You may notice changes like a drier, coarser coat, decreased muscle mass, activity reduction, or an inability to digest food easily.
-Therefore, a specific protein-to-calories ratio must be considered when feeding an older dog.
+Therefore, a specific protein-to-calorie ratio must be considered when feeding an older dog.

 Talk to your pet’s primary vet so you can choose the right food for your dog.
 At a minimum, you’ll need to decrease the amount of fat your dog eats and increase the amount of protein.